curvedental/angular-styleguide/README.md

 ###### [Style [Y073](#style-y073)]

   - Provide a short, unique and descriptive directive prefix such as `acmeSalesCustomerInfo` which would be declared in HTML as `acme-sales-customer-info`.
+  - In Curve Hero all directives should be prefixed with `hero`.

     *Why?*: The unique short prefix identifies the directive's context and origin.
 For example a prefix of `cc-` may indicate that the directive is part of a CodeCamper app while `acme-` may indicate a directive for the Acme company.